 (a) Appointments by the judge.
-All appointments of the persons or entities set forth in section 36.1 of this Part, including those persons or entities set forth in section 36.1(a)(10) of this Part who perform services for guardians or receivers, shall be made by the judge authorized by law to make the appointment.
-In making appointments of persons or entities to perform services for guardians or receivers, the appointing judge may consider the recommendation of the guardian or receiver.
+All appointments of the persons set forth in section 36.1 of this Part, including those persons set forth in section 36.1(a)(10) of this Part who perform services for guardians or receivers, shall be made by the judge authorized by law to make the appointment.
+In making appointments of persons to perform services for guardians or receivers, the appointing judge may consider the recommendation of the guardian or receiver.

 (b) Use of lists.

 (1) All appointments pursuant to this Part shall be made by the appointing judge from the appropriate list of applicants established by the Chief Administrator of the Courts pursuant to section 36.3 of this Part.

 (2) An appointing judge may appoint a person not on the appropriate list of applicants upon a finding of good cause, which shall be set forth in writing and shall be filed with the fiduciary clerk at the time of the making of the appointment.
 The appointing judge shall send a copy of such writing to the Chief Administrator.
 A judge may not appoint a person that has been removed from a list pursuant to section 36.3(e) of this Part.